-The professional fees for auditing services referred to in item 1 means the fees paid by an Enterprise to a certified public accountant for auditing, review, and secondary reviews of financial reports, financial forecast reviews, and tax certification.
+The professional fees for auditing services referred to in item 1 means the fees paid by a Non-life Enterprise to a certified public accountant for auditing, review, and secondary reviews of financial reports, financial forecast reviews, and tax certification.

-- 2. Information on replacement of certified public accountant: If an Enterprise has replaced its CPA during the last two fiscal years or in the subsequent period, it shall disclose the following information (Form 23): - (1) Regarding the former CPA: - 1.
-The date and cause of replacement of the CPA, with an explanation of whether the CPA voluntarily terminated the appointment or declined its continuation, or whether the appointment was terminated or discontinued by the Enterprise. - 2.
-The audit opinion and the reason for it in any case where the former CPA issued an audit report with other than an unqualified opinion during the preceding two years. - 3.
-Whether there was any difference of opinion between the Enterprise and the former CPA with regard to the following: - 1) accounting principles or practices; - disclosure of financial or operational reports; - 3) the scope of audits or their implementation.
+2. Information on replacement of certified public accountant: If a Non-life Enterprise has replaced its CPA during the last two fiscal years or in the subsequent period, it shall disclose the following information (Form 23): (1) Regarding the former CPA:

+1. The date and cause of replacement of the CPA, with an explanation of whether the CPA voluntarily terminated the appointment or declined its continuation, or whether the appointment was terminated or discontinued by the Non-life Enterprise.

+2. The audit opinion and the reason for it in any case where the former CPA issued an audit report with other than an unqualified opinion during the preceding two years.

+3. Whether there was any difference of opinion between the Non-life Enterprise and the former CPA with regard to the following:

+1) accounting principles or practices;

+2) disclosure of financial or operational reports;

+3) the scope of audits or their implementation.

-Where there have been differences of opinion, a detailed explanation shall be provided in each case of the nature of the different opinions, the method of handling by the Enterprise (including whether or not the former certified public accountant has been authorized to give a full reply to the succeeding accountant's inquiries on the difference of opinion) and the final result.
+Where there have been differences of opinion, a detailed explanation shall be provided in each case of the nature of the different opinions, the method of handling by the Non-life Enterprise (including whether or not the former certified public accountant has been authorized to give a full reply to the succeeding accountant's inquiries on the difference of opinion) and the final result.

-- 4. Any of the following circumstances shall be disclosed also: - (1) Any notification of the Enterprise by the former certified public accountant that it lacked a sound internal control system, making the financial or operational reports unreliable. - 2) Any notification of the Enterprise by the former certified public accountant that he/she believed the Enterprise's declarations to be unreliable or that he/she did not want to be associated with issuance of its financial or operational reports. - 3) Any notification of the Enterprise by the former certified public accountant that the scope of audits needed to be expanded, or that there was data showing that the credibility of financial or operational reports already issued or soon to be issued would be damaged if the scope of audits was expanded, but where due to replacement of the CPA or for other reasons, the scope of audits was never expanded by the former CPA.
+4. Any of the following circumstances shall be disclosed also:

+(1) Any notification of the Non-life Enterprise by the former certified public accountant that it lacked a sound internal control system, making the financial or operational reports unreliable.

+2) Any notification of the Non-life Enterprise by the former certified public accountant that he/she believed the Non-life Enterprise's declarations to be unreliable or that he/she did not want to be associated with issuance of its financial or operational reports.

+3) Any notification of the Non-life Enterprise by the former certified public accountant that the scope of audits needed to be expanded, or that there was data showing that the credibility of financial or operational reports already issued or soon to be issued would be damaged if the scope of audits was expanded, but where due to replacement of the CPA or for other reasons, the scope of audits was never expanded by the former CPA.
+4) Any notification of the Non-life Enterprise by the former certified public accountant that based on data collected, the credibility of financial or operational reports already issued or soon to be issued might be damaged, but where due to replacement of the CPA or for other reasons, the matter was not handled by the former CPA.